After missing deadline, DOJ says it may need a ‘few more weeks’ to finish releasing Epstein files - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “We will release the documents as soon as possible,” the department said.
 “Due to the mass volume of material, this process may take a few more weeks.”

+The White House on Wednesday defended the Justice Department’s handling of the Epstein records.

+“President Trump has assembled the greatest cabinet in American history, which includes Attorney General Bondi and her team — like Deputy Attorney General Blanche — who are doing a great job implementing the President’s agenda,” spokesperson Abigail Jackson said in a statement.

-After releasing an initial wave of records on Friday, more batches were posted over the weekend and on Tuesday.
+After releasing an initial wave of records on Friday, the Justice Department posted more batches to its website over the weekend and on Tuesday.
 The Justice Department has not given any notice when more records might arrive.

 Records that have been released, including photographs, interview transcripts, call logs, court records and other documents, were either already public or heavily blacked out, and many lacked necessary context.
 Records that hadn’t been seen before include transcripts of grand jury testimony from FBI agents who described interviews they had with several girls and young women who described being paid to perform sex acts for Epstein.